-- 1. There will be two divisions of goat showmanship: Dairy/Fiber and Market/Breeding. - 2.
-In each division, a separate junior, intermediate and senior contest will be held with the top two juniors, top two intermediates and top two seniors going to the Round Robin Contest. - 3.
-Champion and Reserve Champion may be awarded if merited. - 4.
+- 3. In each division, a separate junior, intermediate and senior contest will be held with the top two juniors, top two intermediates and top two seniors going to the Round Robin Contest. - 4.
+Champion and Reserve Champion may be awarded if merited. - 5.
 Contestants must use their own animals in all showmanship classes.